the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 }
 ~~~~~~~

-Both, truthy and falsy values can be negated by using the logical NOT operator:
+Both, truthy and falsy values can be negated (the same way as explicit truthty and falsy values such as `true` and `false`) by using the logical NOT operator:

 {title="index.js",lang="javascript"}
 ~~~~~~~